cristeigabriel/SAMPHack/README.md

 # SAMPHack
-Unfinished SA:MP cheat with thread-safe rendering, likely not gonna be updated.
+Unfinished SA:MP cheat with thread-safe rendering and some other nice functionality, likely not gonna be updated.

 # Features
 - Own hooking library;